hoffa/piv/README.md

 piv < image.png
 ```

-Image data is read from stdin.
+piv reads image data is read from stdin.
 Output width can optionally be specified with `-width`.